NAMTeam/namteam.github.io/content/docs/feature-guides/canals/index.md

 {{< docstatus status="workinprogress" >}}

-While CAN-AM is technically functional without any additional files, it is designed to work with either of the following (which are necessary for the canals to have walls):
+While CAN-AM is technically functional without any additional files, it is designed to work with either the **CAL SG Canals** by **callagrafx** (recommended),  or the original **SG Canals** by **SimGoober**.

-* [CAL SG Canals](https://www.sc4devotion.com/csxlex/lex_filedesc.php?lotGET=979) by **callagrafx** (recommended) OR
-* The original [SG Canals](https://www.sc4devotion.com/csxlex/lex_filedesc.php?lotGET=887) by **SimGoober**

-The NAM CAN-AM files do include a single passenger station for use with CAN-AM.
-Additional passenger stations and even freight stations are available on the [LEX at SC4 Devotion](https://www.sc4devotion.com/csxlex).
-Note that these separate download stations may have dependency lists.
+Both of these are available in the [SC4D LEX Legacy - BSC Canals Collection](https://www.sc4evermore.com/index.php/downloads/download/14-park/277-sc4d-lex-legacy-bsc-canals-collection).
+This package also includes additional passenger and freight stations, as NAM CAN-AM only includes a single passenger station.

 ## Building CAN-AM Canals